2024 SPRING SHOW

 Contracted Items and New Products

-FOR REBOOK and VIP APPLICATIONS ONLY: In order to sign up using our Spring Rebooking Form, you agree to participate with the same business and product as you did when you last exhibited at your last show.
+FOR REBOOK and VIP APPLICATIONS ONLY: In order to sign up using our Spring Re-Sign or VIP Form, you agree to participate with the same business and product as you did when you last exhibited at your last show.
 This means that your Spring Show contract will include only those items which you have already been approved to sell.

-If you would rather wait and reapply with your new business or new product line(s), you can submit a full application when it is released.
+If you would rather wait and reapply with your new business or new product line(s), you can submit a full application.

 Can I choose what booth space I get?